 Your risk of stroke can be attributed to many factors, some of which are genetic themselves.
 High blood pressure, diabetes, and obesity, for example, can all increase your risk for stroke.
 As with other medical conditions discussed in this article, you should be screened regularly and adopt lifestyle changes that will lower your risk if you have seen one or more members of your family have a stroke.

 Did you know that addiction can also be genetic?
 According to this article, your chances of developing an addiction to drugs or alcohol can multiply as many as eight times if your parents were addicts, due to hereditary factors that were passed down from your parents.
+If you are struggling with addiction or know someone who is, contact an Panama City treatment center and get help with it.
 You aren’t doomed to developing a substance addiction if one or both of your parents was an addict, as many other factors are involved as well, but it’s a good thing to be aware of—especially if you exhibit other factors that could lead to addiction, such as mental illness or an inability to cope with stress.

 In addition to those medical conditions that can be triggered by a combination of hereditary and environmental factors, there are also heritable diseases, which are caused by inheriting a mutated gene from one or both parents.
 These diseases tend to become apparent early on in life, so they are more something to be aware of if you are planning on having children.
 Exploring your and your partner or spouse’s family histories can help you know what to expect in terms of medical complications with your child.
 Some heritable diseases include…

 Other Medical Conditions

 There are many other significant medical conditions that can run in the family as well, so you should do your best to be aware of instances of them in your own family.
 These include…

 - Alzheimer’s disease/dementia